Our Investment in Benchmark Space Systems

 And that’s not all!
 Unlike incumbent engine providers who developed their CubeSat engines by down-scaling large rocket engines, Benchmark’s design stems from “ground-up engineering.”
 Inefficient design features are eliminated and only the most optimal parts are finalized, resulting in a more affordable architecture compared to competitors.
 We are very excited about the superior technological product that Benchmark Space has built and can’t wait for it to take off!

 Most importantly, Benchmark is led by a superb team of engineers with a strong ability to execute.
 CEO Ryan McDevitt, PhD. is a veteran in the field with 10 years of experience in micro-propulsion.
-COO Matt Shea has a strong track record in product design and was the product engineer at Draper Labs for 7 tears.
+COO Matt Shea has a strong track record in product design and was the product engineer at Draper Labs for 7 years.
 Founder-market fit is always a critical test for LaunchCapital, and we are proud to invest in the amazing technical and leadership talent at Benchmark.

 At LaunchCapital, we believe that recent indicators suggest space commercialization will be a huge industry.
 We are extremely excited to invest in Benchmark to help them transform what satellites can do and to catalyze space commercialization.
 If you’re excited about exploring the final frontier and want to learn more about how Benchmark is changing the CubeSat industry, check them out at their website and join them on their journey.